initialed85/dinosaur/README.md

 - Containerise everything (right now it runs natively)
     - Probably Docker Compose w/ private networks (no internet access) to limit exploitability
 - Put an Nginx reverse proxy in front of it all
-- Add support for other languages (should easy if Monaco supports them and I can work out the MVP env + boilerplate)
-    - Python
-    - TypeScript
-    - C
-    - Rust
-    - Java
 - Ability to relate sessions together in a game
 - Recording for all interactions for a game
 - All the actual gamification stuff